ReFusion: A Diffusion Large Language Model with Parallel Autoregressive Decoding: Introduction

-II.
-To the best of our knowledge, \textsc{ReFusion} is the first MDM that achieves full KV cache reuse of every decoded token, while maintaining global generation flexibility and tractable training complexity.
+$\bullet$ To the best of our knowledge, \textsc{ReFusion} is the first MDM that achieves full KV cache reuse of every decoded token, while maintaining global generation flexibility and tractable learning complexity.

-III.
-Extensive experiments on seven diverse benchmarks show that \textsc{ReFusion} not only overwhelmingly surpasses all prior MDMs in both performance and speed, but also bridges the performance gap to ARMs while maintaining the efficiency advantage.
+$\bullet$ Extensive experiments on seven diverse benchmarks show that \textsc{ReFusion} not only overwhelmingly surpasses all prior MDMs in both performance and speed, but also bridges the performance gap to ARMs while maintaining the efficiency advantage.